-For a glow that doesn’t involve exfoliation, I’ve recommended to countless 50-somethings Royal Nectar Face Mask with Bee Venom ($68 in the shop) – yes it’s the one with bee venom and devoted fans among the British Royals.
+For a glow that doesn’t involve exfoliation, I’ve recommended to countless 50-somethings Royal Nectar Face Mask with Bee Venom ($68) – yes it’s the one with bee venom and devoted fans among the British Royals.
 Anyway, it leaves the skin soft, radiant and hydrated.

 Fifty-something skin needs a helping hand with a firm grip and skincare’s most recent breakthroughs come into their own with skin that needs some repair.
 Peptides and growth factors perform highly specific signaling tasks that give cells instructions to do useful things, such as produce more collagen.

 Growth factor serums set about repairing wrinkles and are most notably made by ReLuma ($145), AQ Skin Solutions Active Serum ($149 in the shop) and E'shee Clinical Esthetic Cellular Repair Serum ($179 in the shop).
 E’shee’s FGF growth factor is also in its KI Therapy Serum ($189 in the shop) along with FAR ceramic powder, and this does a very good job of enhancing skin texture overall.

 Peptides also do a splendid job of refreshing and plumping the skin.
 A great peptide complex appears in BRAD Essential Elixir Multipeptide ($95 in the shop); when used at night, it gives your skin a lovely rested look the next day.
 Peptides also feature prominently in Sciote Peptide+Defense Firming Eye Creme ($65 in the shop), an eye cream that is most helpful for wrinkles and dark circles.
 Skinfinite Peptide Repair Serum ($69 in the shop) adds powerful antioxidants to its peptide-packed formula, which stimulates cell growth to repair wrinkles.